YashDjsonDookun/Automation/README.md

 -oh and, you'll probably want to change the directory paths in the source code and compile again before using (also change and use your github link where its says 'YourGithub')

--That't it.. enjoy your nightmare
+-That's it.. enjoy your laziness!